data-gymnasia/courses/content/bayesian-inference-and-graphical-models/content.md

 ---
 > id: step-six-sided-die-solution

-*Solution*.
-We begin by specifying the model from which the data was drawn:
+*Solution.* We begin by specifying the model from which the data was drawn:

     pre(julia-executable)
       |